 — Spencer Johnson

 There’s one thing about life that you can guarantee, and that’s change.
-Things won’t stay the same, friends move away, and new people replace them.
-But you can’t throw a fit to make your old friends stay.
-You must let them go.
+Things won’t stay the same; friends move away, and new people replace them.
+But you can’t throw a fit to make your old friends stay, so it’s best to let them go.

 It’s better to work on improving the things you can control, and you’ll feel less stressed.
 Don’t waste time obsessing about what you can’t change.